-Previous to this, Henry along with his sister Mary Baker (nee Tucker) and brother Joseph had already built a school in the village in 1842.
+Before this, Henry along with his sister Mary Baker (nee Tucker) and brother Joseph had already built a school in the village in 1842.
 The building still stands today, located at the top of the hill in the centre of the village.
 It was a great success in that it gave the children of the farm workers of Bourton a good basic education, something at the time that was only available to those parents who could afford it.
 The school on the hill outgrew itself by 1907 and a new building was erected in Steppingstones Lane.
+(Still there - now a domestic house).
 But the legacy of it lasted for 130 years.
 (Below.
 First school 1842 & second 1907.
-To read more information on the school please see SHS Listing No N770).
+To read more information on the school please see a separate publication & SHS Listing No N770).

 Henry Tucker believed that good religious teaching went hand in hand with efficient cottage accommodation.
 His first experiment was to erect some cottages each with a good cellar, two rooms on the basement, two rooms over and the attic above.
-They proved expensive and Henry decided that it was too ambitious if he were to build many more.
+They proved expensive and Henry decided that it was too ambitious if he were to build many more of that quality.
 Later cottages were two basement rooms and three above, omitting the attic story.
 They were all built of stone with all the sanitary appliances and good-sized gardens.
 They were rented out typically for 2 shillings (10p) to two shillings and six pence (12.5p) per week.
 The Farmer's Gazette of 8th June 1861 reported that Henry Tucker had recently built several sets of five-roomed cottages containing three bedrooms and two living rooms at a cost not much exceeding £125 a-piece.
-In order to carry out the modernisation of the village, Henry had taken down all the old tiny, thatched cottages that agricultural workers were traditionally housed in; he considered them as Hovels.
+To carry out the modernisation of the village, Henry had taken down all the old tiny, thatched cottages that agricultural workers were traditionally housed in; he considered them as hovels.
 Such were his strong opinions on the subject that in December 1860, at a dinner for the Faringdon Agricultural Library, he spoke at length about the problem, and a newspaper article based on his speech made for grim reading.
 (Essex Standard 28th Dec 1860).
 It highlighted stories of chronic overcrowding in insanitary conditions whereby farmers treated their workers worse than their animals.
 He was determined that the same could not be said about Bourton and as his family just about owned all the village, something could be done.
 It was the Tuckers, but especially Henry, who turned it into what became labelled a 'Model Village.'
-(Below - the likely two expensive first cottages in the distance behind the Cross Tree circa 1910 and other cottages.
+(Below - the centre of Upper Bourton in 1910.
 Photo courtesy of Paul Williams).
+Such was his concern about the problem he offered up an academic prize of 50 Guineas for the best essay upon related subjects such as, the cause of the present overcrowding of agricultural labourers dwellings; the effects, moral and physical; suggestions for remedial actions.
+(Reading Mercury 29th March 1862 p.3).